Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 - The Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Heroku Postgres database.

-- You can only connect to your private Postgres database in Availability Zones that are common between your own VPC and the Heroku Data VPC.
+- You can only connect to your Heroku Postgres database in Availability Zones that are common between your own VPC and the Heroku Data VPC.

 - It is your responsibility to verify the security of your VPC to ensure fully secure access to your Heroku Postgres database.